 Yes, your culture will eat your strategy for breakfast, but only if it’s the wrong culture.

-If you have a conservative culture and your strategy is for your company to be more innovative, then if you don’t change your culture then it’s going to probably clash with the strategy and it will fail.
+If you have a conservative culture and your strategy is for your company to be more innovation, then if you don’t change your culture then it’s going to probably clash with the strategy and it will fail.

-However, if your culture is aligned with your strategy, e.g. you created have an innovative culture and your strategy is to increase innovation, then your culture is really going to help.
+However, if your culture is aligned with your strategy, e.g. you have an innovative culture and your strategy is to increase innovation, then your culture is really going to help.

 I would go so far as you say that the right culture will help your strategy eat your goals for breakfast.